Bright Debris Disk Candidates Observed with AKARI/Far-Infrared Surveyor (FIS): Discussion

 \section{Discussion}

-An effective way of characterizing the sample is to make comparison with other samples in literature.
-A similar one is \iras\ debris disk sample, which was constructed by cross-correlating \hip\ main-sequence star catalog with \iras\ Point Source Catalog (PSC) and Faint Source Catalog (FSC) \citep{rhe07}.
-The sample consists of 146 stars within 120 pc of the Earth that show excess emission at 60 $\micron$.
+An effective way of characterizing the sample is to make a comparison with other sample in literature.
+A similar one is the \iras\ debris disk sample, which was constructed by cross correlating the \hip\ MS star catalog with the \iras\ Point Source Catalog (PSC) and Faint Source Catalog (FSC) \citep{rhe07}.
+The sample consists of 146 stars within 120 pc of the Earth that show excess emissions at 60 \micron.
 The distance limit is so set to avoid possible heavy contamination arising from interstellar cirrus or star-forming regions.
-Most of these stars are belong to early types, from late B to early K-type stars, similar to our sample.
-Despite similar sensitivity of \iras\ at 60 \micron\ band and \fis\ at 90 \micron\, only 29 stars in Rhee et al. [2007] are in common with our IR excess sample, while 37 stars in total are of distance within 120 pc in our sample.
+Most of these stars belong to early types, from late B to early K-type stars, similar to our sample.
+Despite the similar sensitivity of \iras\ at 60 \micron\ band and \fis\ at 90 \micron, only 27 stars in Rhee et al. are in common with ours, while 35 stars in total are within 120 pc in our sample.